Elevated Korean fine dining w/ 1 Michelin star. Known for tasting menus, innovative dishes & stellar cocktails.

-"The chilled lobster ramyun is frequently highlighted as a must-try dish.
-Other dishes that receive praise include the cheese-filled donuts, Gyeran Jjim, and the tasting menu."
+"The chilled lobster ramyun is frequently highlighted as a must-try dish, with other praised items including the duck, scallops, and caviar donuts."

 Important Note